NoEndsNoGains/End-Of-Conflict/Book Proposal.md

 ### What I'm not offering:

-Empire.

-I'll write it.
-I'll put it out.
-I'll invite people to break it.

-But I'm not interested in building a business around this framework.
+I'm not interested in building a business around this framework.
 If an institution, a research group, or a practitioner network wants to adopt it, test it, scale it — good.
 That's what it's for.

 The framework is the contribution.
 Owning it was never the point.